Luca9862/ChessEngineStudy_Koivisto/README.md

 - Resource code: https://github.com/Luecx/Koivisto

 ### Shared materials
+- Folder containing the material shared with other research members

 ### Tools
 - The tools folder contains all the scripts implemented for the research.
 In the following, they will be illustrated one by one.